 As I spoke to the congenial representative, I learned that Maison Assoulinewas about far more than handsomely bound books with bespoke bindings and special editions that would make for lovely gifts.

-Itseems that last year, the publishing firm, Assouline, celebrated its twentieth anniversary with the opening of a flagship store in London’s Piccadilly Circus in an historic building designed by Sir Edwin Lutyens in 1922.
-And then they went on to furnish that lovely building with everything one could possibly want in a well-furnished library.
+It seems that last year, the publishing firm, Assouline, celebrated its 20th anniversary with the opening of a flagship store in London’s Piccadilly Circus in an historic building designed by Sir Edwin Lutyens in 1922 and then they went on to furnish that lovely building with everything one could possibly want in a well-furnished library.

 To think it started with a dream.
 Prosper Assouline, the publisher, and his wife Martine had long wanted to create a home for culture, at the heart of which are the books, beautiful books and unique library accessories.
 Now they have added a line of library furnishings, including a traditional line of furniture called "High Society" and another more contemporary line called "Allure."